GSD Calculator Help

 In normal operational conditions, the accuracy will be less or degraded.
 In other words: Your result will be less accurate than this estimation in operation.
 The accuracy, especially in z (height) is related to a variety of surrounding factors.

-(In order to reduce error potential on survey flights and increasing flight department’s efficiency, aerial-survey-base provides operator training!)
+(In order to reduce error potential on survey flights and increasing flight department’s efficiency, aerial-survey-base provides practical operational training!)

 UPDATE CHECK will look if there is a new version available on our server.